 - Term of agreement commenced on 1 February 2010 with no set term.
 Mr Freund or the Company may terminate the agreement by giving 2 months notice.
 Entitled to 6 months salary if position is made redundant. - Base salary, inclusive of superannuation is \$400,000 effective from 1 July 2012, reviewed annually.
-Provision of four weeks annual leave. - Expatriate benefits including accommodation, relocation expenses and education fees are provided for living in Brazil. - Short Term Incentive Cash Bonuses a bonus of up to 60% of total fixed remuneration is payable on meeting various key performance hurdles relating to feasibility study results, offtake agreements, government project approvals and project funding approvals. - Long Term Incentive Cash Bonuses a bonus of up to 90% of total fixed remuneration is payable on meeting various key performance hurdles relating to commencement of iron ore production, achievement of annualised iron ore production rates and definition of JORC Inferred and Measured Resources exceeding a targeted level from the Group's existing projects or new projects that may be acquired. - Long Term Incentive Performance Rights subject to shareholder approval, performance rights are issued under the Company's Performance Share Plan with vesting conditions based on performance hurdles relating to production targets.
+Provision of four weeks annual leave. - Expatriate benefits including accommodation, relocation expenses and education fees are provided for living in Brazil. - Short Term Incentive Cash Bonuses as at 31 December 2012 a bonus of up to 40% of total fixed remuneration is payable on meeting various key performance hurdles relating to offtake agreements and project funding approvals. - Long Term Incentive Cash Bonuses as at 31 December 2012 a bonus of up to 90% of total fixed remuneration is payable on meeting various key performance hurdles relating to commencement of iron ore production, achievement of annualised iron ore production rates and definition of JORC Inferred and Measured Resources exceeding a targeted level from the Group's existing projects or new projects that may be acquired. - Long Term Incentive Performance Rights subject to shareholder approval, performance rights are issued under the Company's Performance Share Plan with vesting conditions based on performance hurdles relating to production targets.